Lazarus Stars: Numerical investigations of stellar evolution with star-lifting as a life extension strategy: Discussion

 Rather than SL, the civilization might choose to relocate.
-Relocating to a planetary system in the local Milky Way (e.g $\sim 100$ ly away) with peak speed $0.1c$ would require $> 10^4$ yrs.
-A journey like this for a human-like civilization with ${\sim} 10^{10}$ inhabitants, assuming relocation of each inhabitant, and a ship mass of $5\times 10^4$ kg per inhabitant (which tracks the ISS mass-capacity ratio, though this is likely very conservative for an interstellar journey) would require a ship of mass ${\sim} 10^{15}$ kg, if not much larger.
-Ignoring the Solar System escape velocity (as $ v_{\rm esc} \ll 0.1c$), the total energy required for migration of the entire civilization is roughly $KE \approx \frac{1}{2}10^{15} (3\times 10^7)^2 = 4.5 \times 10^{36}$ erg, though this is likely extremely conservative.
-While this is cheaper than SL, the logistics of achieving near-light-speed travel, finding a fuel source for accelerating this much mass, and survival of the inhabitants during the journey may make this infeasible for a large population.
-Migrating a small fraction of the population is much more likely, where the majority of the population left behind would benefit from SL.
+Relocating to a planetary system in the local Milky Way (e.g. 100 ly away) with peak speed $0.1c$ would require more than $10^4$ yr.
+A journey like this for a human-like civilization with $10^{10}$ inhabitants, assuming relocation of each inhabitant and a ship mass of $5\times 10^4$ kg per inhabitant (the ISS mass-capacity ratio, though this is likely very conservative for an interstellar journey) would require a ship of mass about $10^{15}$ kg, if not much larger.
+Ignoring the Solar System escape velocity ($ v_{\rm esc} \ll 0.1c$), the total energy required for migration of the entire civilization is roughly $KE \approx \frac{1}{2}10^{15} (3\times 10^7)^2 = 4.5 \times 10^{36}$ erg, though this is likely extremely conservative.
+While this is cheaper than SL, the logistics of achieving near light-speed travel, finding a fuel source for accelerating this much mass, and survival of the inhabitants during the journey may make this infeasible for a large population.
+Migrating a small fraction of the population may be preferred, while the majority of the population left behind would benefit from SL.

 Terraforming is another option.
-Among other requirements, generating a magnetic field would be an extremely energy demanding necessity. \citet{Bamford_2022} find the minimum energy stored in a magnetic field to create a habitable Mars-like planet to be $10^{24}$ erg, though this doesn't include the energy required to ramp up the magnetic field.
+Among other requirements, generating a magnetic field would be an extremely energy demanding necessity. \citet{Bamford_2022} find the minimum energy stored in a magnetic field to create a habitable Mars-like planet to be $10^{24}\,$erg, and this doesn't include the energy required to ramp up the magnetic field.
 They find that kick-starting Mars' iron core into an active magnetic dynamo would require $10^{33}$ erg.
 While technically possible, this is ultimately another short term solution where the upper limit for habitability is set by the MS lifetime of the host star.